newrelic/nr1-datalyzer/README.md

 # Datalyzer

-Explore, slice and dice dimensional metrics with this handy NerdPack
+Explore, slice and dice event and dimensional metric data with this handy NerdPack

 Author: Lew Cirne